MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 This Power Automate action is deprecated.
 The [prompt builder action](use-a-custom-prompt-in-flow.md) should be used instead.

-If you have flows using the old **Create text with GPT** action, here is the process you need to follow to migrate each of your prompts to the the new **Create text with GPT using a prompt** action:
+If you have flows using the old **Create text with GPT** action, here is the process you need to follow to migrate each of your prompts to the new **Create text with GPT using a prompt** action:

 1. From your flow, copy the prompt text inside the old **Create text with GPT** action.
 1. From the Power Automate portal, [create a custom prompt](create-a-custom-prompt.md) using the prompt text you just copied.
 Note that this new prompt experience requires to add a dynamic parameter: If your previous prompt didn't require one, just add a dummy parameter that you will leave empty when running the prompt.